patrickfreed/MobFight/readme.txt

 ====================
 General Description
 ====================
-Someone with gameleader permission types /mobfight create game game1 team1 team2 25 15.
+Someone with gameleader permission types /mobfight create game game1 25 15.
-This starts a server wide game (no arenas, although if you wanted one, you could just build it so they can't get out) where players in that game can only hurt players on the apposing team.
-Now to join, they right click the signs to spawn to a location, set by /mobfight setspawn team1.
+This starts a server wide game where players in that game can only hurt players on the opposing team.
+Now, in order to join the game, they type /mobfight join <game>
+<mob> and are teleported to a team's spawn, setby /mobfight setspawn team1.
 They are tp'd there and transformed into the mob they have chosen.
 Each mobs have their own powers (see below).
 You get 1 point for each kill and -1 for each suicide (configurable, see config below).
 When the score limit is reached, the game is ended and a new one starts with empty teams.